 What will I learn?

-- How to begin: the writer’s notebook
+- How to find the heart of your story

 Assessment and certificates